anttikissa/z/grand_plan.md

 The convention of prefixing instance (or otherwise private) variables with `_` might work well with this rule.
 We wouldn't need any special cases, since nobody with their sane mind would do a method called `get__foo`.
-Unless they really needed one -- and then it would possible.
+Unless they really needed one &mdash; and then it would possible.

 #### Getters and setters with arguments